CNMAT/OpenSoundControl.org/index.md

 by creating an implementation page for your project [here](https://docs.google.com/forms/d/e/1FAIpQLSdnHHNzoZ2Qf_gFabpeuNDfAGOWCNMEknDKnDnexRLiUYv7bg/viewform).

 #### What is OSC? ####
-OpenSoundControl (OSC) is a multi-paradigmatic data transport protocol for connecting applications and hardware.
-OSC was developed by researchers Matt Wright and Adrian Freed during their time at the Center for New Music & Audio Technologies ([CNMAT](https://cnmat.berkeley.edu)).
-OSC was originally designed as a highly accurate, low latency, flexible method of communication for use in realtime musical performance, but has since proven utility across a wide variety of domains.
-Originally intended as a more flexible alternative to the MIDI specification, OSC clears away the ideological constraints inherent to MIDI in favor of a user-defined address space that can accommodate arbitrary control parameters over a standard networking hardware.
+OpenSoundControl (OSC) is a multi-paradigmatic data transport specification for datagram communication beteen applications and hardware.
+OSC was developed by researchers [Matt Wright](https://music.stanford.edu/people/matt-wright) and [Adrian Freed](http://www.adrianfreed.com/) during their time at the Center for New Music & Audio Technologies ([CNMAT](https://cnmat.berkeley.edu)) and was originally designed as a highly accurate, low latency, lightweight, and flexible method of communication for use in realtime musical performance.
+OSC has since found utility across a wide variety of domains as a preferred method of interfacing computers and hardware.
+Originally intended as a more flexible alternative to the MIDI specification, OSC clears away many of the ideological and hardware constraints inherent to MIDI in favor of an address space model that can accommodate arbitrary, user-defined parametric control over standard networking hardware.

 ~/OSC/is/Open : "OSC's address space is entirely user-defined, thereby allowing it to be both lightweight and endlessly customizable and